oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 : A Verifiable Presentation encoded using the Presentation format defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].

 Unsecured payload of an SD-JWT VC:
-: A JSON object containing all selective and non-selective disclosable claims of the SD-JWT VC.
+: A JSON object containing all selectively disclosable and non-selectively disclosable claims of the SD-JWT VC.
 The unsecured payload acts as the input JSON object to issue an SD-JWT VC complying to this specification.